Ketzzz-dev/Ketzzz-dev/README.md

 # Ketzzz-dev (Keys)

-I like to mess around.

----

-## About Me

-Hi, I’m Keys — a college student diving into game development and systems programming.
+Hi, I’m Keys. but my real name is Lucas.
+I'm a college student who's diving into game development and systems programming.

 I love building things from scratch and experimenting with gameplay mechanics.

 Currently exploring game design, Rust, and low-level graphics.

----

 ## Projects